cerebral-technology/alexmill.github.io/_posts/2014-09-23-python-3-feedfinder-rss-detection-from-url.md

 source: default
 ---

 I recently built an RSS feed reader that plugs into [Yo](http://justyo.co) called [YOFEED](http://www.yofeed.rocks).
-After monitoring my usage logs, I noticed several people tried to submit links of plain websites, rather than specifying a valid RSS feed for me to parse.
+After monitoring my usage logs, I noticed several people tried to submit links of plain websites (rather than specifying a valid RSS feed).
 Instead of losing my potential customers, I decided to write a script to detect RSS feeds given a plain web URL.

 ### The Problem: feedfinder.py was not written for Python 3

 It turns out I wasn't the first person to come across this problem.
 Aaron Swartz (RIP) wrote his own script called [feedfinder.py](http://www.aaronsw.com/2002/feedfinder/) which does this exact same thing.
 Problem is: this was written for Python 2.

 After fighting a losing battle trying to deal with Python's 2to3 conversion tool, I realized I'd already wasted more time trying to port this old script than it would take me to write a new one.
-So, lo and behold, here it is.

 ### The Solution: Write my own script!

-I wanted my script to be pretty thorough, which means
+I wanted my script to be accruate and thorough, which (for me) means:

     1. I wouldn't miss any legitimate feeds that were on a website and
     2. I wouldn't include any links that were not valid RSS feeds.